CJau/sbfspot-charts/readme.md

 # SBFSpot Charts

-Solar Tracking is a web application built using the [Laravel 5.8 framework](https://www.laravel.com).
+SBFSpot Charts is an independent web application built using the [Laravel 5.8 framework](https://www.laravel.com).
 It uses [SBFSpot](https://sbfspot.codeplex.com/) for reading data from the SMA inverter over bluetooth on a [Raspberry Pi](https://www.raspberrypi.org), and the [Google Charts API](https://developers.google.com/chart/) for visualisations.

 ## Features